 Recommended: Morton, English Grammar for Students of French

 This course is conducted in French.
 This is an intermediate language and culture class that aims to consolidate and expand the skills of listening comprehension, speaking, reading and writing in French.
 The course aims to promote cross-cultural understanding through the use of authentic materials such as literary and journalistic texts, multimedia, film, pop songs, and television/radio broadcasts, and other cultural artifacts.
 We will explore various topics such as self and family, education, human relationships, traditions, politics, and national identities, and compare American and other perceptions to those of the French and francophone world in whole class discussion, small groups and other collaborative formats.
 In addition to a review and refinement of grammar and vocabulary in a culturally rich context, students also experiment with their written expression through different formats, including analytical essays, journals, creative writing and independent projects using the Internet.

 Course not open to native or heritage speakers of French.
-Satisfies the College of Letters & Science breadth requirement in International Studies (IS).
-All sections are conducted entirely in French, with 18-20 students per section.
-See the Schedule of Classes to obtain the course control number (CCN) for your desired section.
+Satisfies College of Letters and Science breadth in International Studies (IS).
+All sections are conducted entirely in French, with 19 students per section.